Virginia-iGEM/igem-wikibrick/wiki/README.md

 Note 1: One can call `gulp dev publish`, nothing is preventing it.
 However, it will just upload HTML files with relative paths to the wiki, which will be very ugly and likely nonfunctional.

-Note 2: Reversing the order of tasks, I.E. `gulp publish dev` or `gulp publish live` will result in incorrect behaviour.
+Note 2: Reversing the order of tasks, i.e. `gulp publish dev` or `gulp publish live` will result in incorrect behaviour.
 Order matters here.

 ### Justification